Govind1982/ServicenowWebhook/README.md

-# Servicenow Webhook - Get details of a incidents from this webhook.
+# Servicenow Webhook.

-A very simple webhook that gets you the details of a specified incident.
+A very simple webhook that interacts with Servicenow API